hiimjasmine00/SearchHistory/README.md

 # Search History
-A mod that allows you to view your search history.
+Save and view your recent searches.

 ## Features
 - A button in the level search menu that allows you to view your search history